2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/9-Drivetrain.md

 [Source](https://www.simbotics.org/wp-content/uploads/2019/12/simbotseminarseries-drivetraindesign.pdf)

-On 1257, we almost always use a normal kitbot 6 wheel tank drive, similar to the one pictured above.
+On 2720, we can use a normal kitbot 6 wheel tank drive, similar to the one pictured above.
 On this type of drivetrain, the wheels are fixed and therefore cannot be rotated clockwise nor counterclockwise (unlike a car, where the front wheels can rotate to turn).
 While this may seem restrictive to movement, it is much easier to both build and program.

 ## Subsystem File